PROGRAMS

 CAREERS

-Throughout the program, students will learn more about themselves, their strengths and their interests, and how these can be applied to possible future courses and employment opportunities.
-The aim of our Careers program is for students to feel well equipped and confident to navigate the next stage of their journey and excited about their future.
+Throughout the program, students will develop their career identity and learn how their own unique values, interests, strengths and abilities, can link to future learning and employment opportunities.
+The aim of the program is for students to feel prepared and confident to navigate the next stage of their journey and excited about the future communities in which they will live and work.

 Junior Campus Learning Enrichment